renecotyfanboy/leagueProject/docs/loserQ/true_data.md

     the outcome of a game *weakly* depends on the previous game.
     - We show that this model is performant at describing the expected correlations, streak lengths and others

-This is the first approach I used in my [previous post about the LoserQ](https://www.reddit.com/r/leagueoflegends/comments/15k2nw4/existence_of_loser_queue_a_statistical_analysis/).
-The idea is pretty simple : you can go through all the collected histories, and count the number of games in a row that were lost or won.
-By plotting the histogram of these streak lengths, you can get an idea of how they are distributed.

 ## Best-fit model

-The below comparison shows that the best model to describe the history we observe is a 1st order DTMC, where the outcome of a game *weakly* depends on the previous game.
-This is a good sign that the data is consistent with the hypothesis that the streak lengths are drawn from a random process.

 <div class="grid cards" markdown>